 So It’s Your First Holiday Sober…

 Sober holidays can be a blast.
 They can also be challenging, stressful, and triggering.
+This is true, perhaps now more than ever.
 Following a number of troubled years and difficult decisions, in the fall of 2006, I checked into a treatment center for alcohol and heroin.
 I had a handful of unsuccessful treatment experiences before this.
 When I entered treatment, I was skeptical of my ability to be sober and find recovery.

 Fortunately, when in treatment I began building relationships and doing “the work” that would ultimately sustain me in long-term-recovery.
 Following 40 days of rehab, I went to sober living and was able to quickly find employment.
 Luckily for me, this job afforded me the opportunity to spend a significant amount of time attending 12-step meetings and other recovery-oriented activities.